Friend or Foe?

 Heart health is one key area where estrogens’ effects are still very murky.
 While some major studies have found no association between estrogen therapy and cardiovascular disease, others show increased heart and blood vessel risks for those receiving different estrogen therapies.
 Clearly, estrogens have complex effects on cardiovascular function (see our Matters of the Heart newsletter for a more detailed synopsis), and are likely to affect women differently, depending upon a number of factors, especially medical history.
 For example, in most women, estrogens act to dilate blood vessels, which results in lower blood pressure, considered a boon to the heart.
 Yet Ford notes that in approximately 1 in 20 women, orally administered estrogens can actually raise blood pressure.
 This is one area where estrogens straddle the fence, potentially being both friend and foe, depending on individual circumstances.

 Several studies have linked estrogens to increased risk of some forms of cancer.
-This does not mean that estrogens cause cancer, but simply that women using estrogen therapy tend to have a higher than expected rate of cancer development that cannot be explained by other factors.
+This does not mean that they cause cancer, but simply that women using estrogen therapy tend to have a higher than expected rate of cancer development that cannot be explained by other factors.

 Breast cancer is probably the most feared condition linked with estrogen therapy.
 However, like all cancers, it is a multifactorial disease, meaning that it arises from multiple conditions that interact in complex ways.
 Risk factors now believed to predispose a woman to breast cancer include lifestyle choices (obesity and pregnancy, for example), environmental exposures (such as chemicals or medications), and family history.